sul-dlss/argo/README.md

 2. **Start up the docker services needed for testing**

-    Once everything has been successfully pulled, start up the docker services needed for testing
+    Once everything has been successfully pulled, start up the docker services needed for testing (all but the web container)

     ```
-    docker-compose up -d dor-services-app dor-indexing-app techmd
+    docker-compose up -d sdr-api techmd
     ```

     You should do the following to make sure all the services are up: